Bhaskar-maity/Google-HomePage-Clone/README.md

-#  React Quiz App 💎
+#  Google Home page clone 💎

 A Simple React Quiz App which contains the 7 MCQ’s which have 4 options in each.